-With a population of just under 1.5m, Auckland is comfortably the biggest city in New Zealand.
+With a population of just under 1.6m, Auckland is comfortably the biggest city in New Zealand.
 It’s right up there with the best cities in the world when it comes to shopping, places to eat and things to do.
-From world-class, Michelin-starred restaurants to some of the best fish and chips in the world, Auckland’s bustling night life and restaurant scene is a big draw for many but for most, it’s the amazing waterfront location and access to golden sandy beaches or trips out to discover the amazing marine life that also calls Auckland home.
+From world-class, Michelin-starred restaurants to some of the best fish and chips in the world, Auckland’s bustling nightlife and restaurant scene is a big draw for many but for most, it’s the amazing waterfront location and access to golden sandy beaches or trips out to discover the amazing marine life that also calls Auckland home.
 Here are our top three things to do in Auckland:

 - Sky Tower – a trip to the top of the iconic Sky Tower is a must on a visit to Auckland.
 Our top tip if you want to make the most of a trip up there is to find a lunchtime special at the Orbit 360 restaurant that will also get you access to the observation deck too as well as lunch in the revolving restaurant.

-- Waiheke Island – a trip to Waiheke Island is a great way to get out and explore the water on the 40 minute ferry ride before exploring this beautiful island.
+- Waiheke Island – a trip to Waiheke Island is a great way to get out and explore the water on the 40-minute ferry ride before exploring this beautiful island.
 From the vineyards to the beaches, Waiheke is a great place to visit and comes alive during the summer months.

 - Mt Eden – with so many volcanoes to choose from it’s difficult to know which one to climb.
 Our top two are Rangitoto and Mt Eden but Mt Eden just pips it for the amazing views back across the city and out towards Rangitoto.
 Stunning.

-For more ideas of things to do in Auckland, check out our awesome Complete Guide below and for great deal on car rental in Auckland City, make sure you visit our rental car location page and find out why we’re one of New Zealand’s favourite rental car companies.
+For more ideas of things to do in Auckland, check out our awesome Complete Guide below and for a great deal on car rental in Auckland City, make sure you visit our rental car location page and find out why we’re one of New Zealand’s favourite rental car companies.

 New Zealand’s capital city is number two on the list of biggest cities and is often referred to as one of the ‘coolest’ cities in the world (we’re not sure if they are talking about the weather or cool like the Fonz!).
 Whilst it can get a bit windy down in Wellington, it’s a beautiful city to visit and another of our wonderful waterfront cities.
 Wellington is also home to some of New Zealand’s best museums and is the home of the iconic World of WearableArt Show every year.
-Here’s our top three things to do in Wellington:
+Here are our top three things to do in Wellington:

 - Te Papa Museum – New Zealand’s national museum is a must on a visit to Wellington.
 It’s a wonderful and fascinating museum, documenting New Zealand’s rich cultural history.
 With some fun exhibits, it’s also a great place for the whole family and many of the exhibits are free – another bonus!